indigoid/colourcard/README.md

 # Colourcard

-Generate random colour cards in PNG format
+Generate colour cards in PNG format, with colours specified in a file or chosen at random.

 ## Installation